sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 ## Shallow oceans that may rise from under the ocean

-Something really interesting is if you look at the Google Earth snippets where I show the equator line, you can see parts of the ocean that are denoted as shallower by a light blue color.
-I predict that many of these shallow coastlines will rise above the water and become part of the continent.
+Something really interesting is that some continents have shallower parts of the ocean surrounding the coast.
+This is evident in the Google Earth snippets for the S2 equator line above.
+I predict that many of these shallow coast areas will rise above the water and become part of the continent in S2.
 A lot of the shallow areas are on areas that move to the equator:
 - East Eurasia: The shallow coast going around the East of China and Russia
 - Arctic region: The shallow coast above Europe, around the Arctic, and at the top of North America
 - East coast of North America.